Raving

 Here is my fourth installment on the writing books I have read.
 As I’ve warned you before... if the book is so hideous I want to sue to get my money back, I will not list it here.
 I don’t want to give the perpetrator any publicity at all.
 If your favorite book isn’t listed, I might not have read it yet.
 Go to my contact page and leave me a suggestion if you know of a good book.

-Books on the Craft of Writing.
+This installment is on Books on the Craft of Writing.
 NaNoWriMo is over.
 Boohoo!
 After allowing the dough to rest, we must punch it down and make a book out of it.
 It might be worth reading some of these titles before attacking the behemoth written in November.
 Reward yourself.
 Read a book by one of your favorite authors and then one or two of these craft book and study how your favorite author reels you in.
 See how you can add more of that in your own work.
 GOOD LUCK!

 Read More...